secuditor/secuditor-lite/README.md

 **Secuditor Lite** is a free, Python-based diagnostic security tool for Windows endpoints and networks, featuring a user friendly GUI.
 It provides a simple and transparent way to assess system security, helping users identify vulnerabilities, suspicious activity, and misconfigurations while improving device Operational Security (OPSEC).

 The tool also detects network elements, runs internet speed tests, and generates structured audit reports, all in one place.
 Suitable for both personal and organizational environments.
+Built for ethical security auditing.

 ---
 <br>